Menditect/documentation/docs/refguide/Teststep/index.md

 - Review any configuration errors and save your changes.

 **Option 2: Move a Teststep to another Test Case.**
-- Click on the "..." button on the Teststep to show the Quick Menu.
+- Click on the "..." button on the Teststep.
-- Click on "Move to Another test case".
+- Click on "-> Another test case".
 - Use drag and drop to move the Teststep.
 - Review any configuration errors and save your changes.